Unifying the experience:

 APPROACH

-Building a design system from scratch while shipping features required a pragmatic approach.
-Rather than waiting for perfect conditions, I used Google Material Design principles as reference and started with atomic foundations, the building blocks everything else would depend on.
+Building a design system while shipping live features required a pragmatic, atomic approach, starting with the foundational building blocks that everything else would depend on.

-Building a design system from scratch while shipping features required a pragmatic approach.
-Rather than waiting for perfect conditions, I used Google Material Design principles as reference and started with atomic foundations, the building blocks everything else would depend on.
+Building a design system while shipping live features required a pragmatic, atomic approach, starting with the foundational building blocks that everything else would depend on.

 Strategy